 The HSE guidance gives a suggested number of first aiders required in a low-risk environment such as an office:

-Where your offices are spread out over a number of buildings or floors, you need to consider providing first aid requirements on each level or each building.
+Where your offices are spread out over several buildings or floors, you need to consider providing first aid requirements on each level or each building.

 What's a high-risk environment?
 Somewhere like a construction site, a warehouse or a manufacturing facility, where the nature of the work and the equipment used means there is a high likelihood that accidents will happen.